tom2433/LiftTracker/README.md

 - [ ] change the session set number label so it just says "session"
 - [ ] make set number info collapsable
 - [ ] just remove the lift set number from the ui, it's already in the lift name and if the user wants to change it they can
+- [ ] make the fill color of the in progress cards on session screen the border color, and make their fill transparent.

 # Data Structure